Travel blogger Adam guides you to the hippest bars, clubs, cafes restaurants and gay scene in the German city of Cologne.

 Read the full Hipster guide to Cologne on Travels of Adam.

-As Germany’s fourth largest city, Cologne is big but not overwhelming.
+As Germany’s fourth-largest city, Cologne is big but not overwhelming.
 The population is diverse and while the city is spread out, it’s a completely manageable city to discover with easy public transportation or even on foot.
-One of the best areas to spot Cologne’s many hip cafes and trendy bars is around Rudolfplatz and the nearby Belgian Quarter, but apart from that, much of Cologne is actually pretty cool.
+One of the best areas to spot Cologne’s many hip cafes and trendy bars is around Rudolfplatz and the nearby Belgian Quarter.
+Apart from that, much of Cologne is actually pretty cool.
 Here’s a peek into the hipster hotspots in what might just be Germany’s most under-rated city.

 Top bars and nightlife in Cologne

 There’s quite a bit of nightlife in the Cologne Old City (Altstadt), but don’t think that’s all you’ve got.
 Visit the Belgian Quarter, Ehrenfeld and around Rudolfplatz for more interesting bars and clubs.

 - Sixpack, Aachener Straße 33: Cologne’s most hipster nightclub.
 It’s an after-hours club, full of trendy (and trashy) young crowds.
 Take note: there’s no sign on the door but you’ll spot it because of the giant reflective glass mirror and the six-pack symbol above the door.

 - Barracuda Bar, Bismarckstraße 44: A club for your techno music fix, plus live music shows.

 - Theater im Bauturm, Aachener Straße 24–26: While it’s a theatre for shows and plays, there’s also a bar and cafe out front often full of hipsters.